 If the zero balance is not the problem or if test results seem to indicate moisture intrusion, perform the next test.

 An insulation resistance test is carried out when there are unstable readings and/or random changes in the zero balance point of the load cell.
 It measures the resistance between the load cell body and all its connected wires, as follows:

 - First, disconnect the load cell from the summing box and indicator panel.

 - Connect all the input, output and sense (if equipped) wires together.

 - Measure the insulator resistance between the connected wires and the load cell body with a mega-ohmmeter.

-- Measure the insulation resistance between the connected wires and the cable shield.
+- Then measure the insulation resistance between the connected wires and the cable shield.

-- Measure the insulation resistance between the load cell body and the cable shield.
+- Lastly, measure the insulation resistance between the load cell body and the cable shield.